Phenriqx/Phenriqx/README.md

 **`Student and Coding Enthusiast`**

 Hi there, I am a Brazilian back-end developer and a Computer Science undergraduate at *<a href='https://ufop.br/'>UFOP</a>*.
 For me, coding is a way to bring creative ideas to life — ideas that, without code, would never be possible.
 I specialize in building efficient and scalable server-side applications, I enjoy working with databases, APIs, and optimizing system performance.
-Always eager to learn, I stay updated with the latest tech trends.
 Coding isn't just a duty for me, it's a hobby.
 Let's connect and collaborate on innovative projects!

 <p align='left'>
   <a href='https://github.com/Phenriqx'>